-Check out our listings of Lisbon’s events organised by month.
+Check out our listings of Lisbon’s special events organised by month.

 New Year’s Concert